-Safety Cube lays the foundation for proper systems integration through six fundamental aspects.
+Safety Cube Theory lays the foundation for proper systems integration through six fundamental aspects.
 Six essential views are represented by six faces of a cube, which we call the Safety Cube.
-Safety Cube theory formalizes the most fundamental elements of safe integration, emphasizing the seven pillars of safe integration.
-To summarise, these are: 1. the system under consideration (technical system or system); 2. the human who has a relationship or is associated with the system; 3. the operating environment or related environment of the system; 4. human-system integration; 5. system-environment integration; 6. human-environment interfaces that influence the system; and 7.
-Human-system-environment or the complete system integration.
+Safety Cube theory formalizes the most fundamental elements of safe integration, emphasizing the seven pillars of secure integration.
+To summarise, these are: 1. the system under consideration (technical system or system); 2. the human who has a relationship or is associated with the system; 3. the operating environment or related environment of the system; 4. human-system integration; 5. system-environment integration; 6. human-environment interfaces that influence the system.

 Safety Cube shows the six fundamental aspects of safe integration in the six faces of the Safety Cube.
-The three-dimensional visualization of the Safety Cube is presented in Figure above.
-The Safety Cube can also capture both the hierarchical and behavioral aspects of integration.
-Its vertical and horizontal axes represent hierarchy and lifecycle (time), respectively.
-Furthermore, the hierarchical perspectives can be represented in the system or system-environment aspects, and the behavioral or operational perspective can be represented in the human-system and human-environment aspects.
-However, this requires further research.
-Nevertheless, the Safety Cube is an easy to grasp concept which visually supports system integration, not in isolation from but as a part of the human and/or environmental context required for optimal integration.
-The Safety Cube requires knowledge in the disciplines of systems engineering, risk management, and safety engineering; prerequisites for safe and optimal integration.
+The figure on the leftside shows the three-dimensional visualization of the Safety Cube.
+The Safety Cube is an easy to grasp concept which visually supports system integration, not in isolation but as a part of the human or environmental context required for optimal integration.
+The Safety Cube involves knowledge in the disciplines of systems engineering, risk management, and safety engineering; prerequisites for safe and optimal integration.